-The Swedish Tax Authorities, or STA, have assessed tax (net of utilization of tax attributes), penalties and interest in the amount of \$6.5 million related to the acquisition of Panopticon AB by Datawatch Corporation, in 2013 for the years 2013, 2014 and 2015.
-The STA, upon auditing the acquisition transaction, reached a conclusion that post acquisition, certain assets were transferred from Sweden, triggering the tax obligation.
+The Swedish Tax Authorities, or STA, assessed tax (net of utilization of tax attributes) penalties and interest in the amount of \$6.2 million related to the acquisition of Panopticon AB by Datawatch Corporation, in 2013 for the years 2013, 2014 and 2015.
+The STA, upon auditing the acquisition transaction, reached a conclusion that post acquisition, certain assets were removed from Sweden, triggering the tax obligation.
 The STA is also of the opinion that some services related to product development provided to the new parent company in the U.S. were performed by Panopticon AB at a price below market price triggering tax obligations.
 Datawatch contested the findings by the STA throughout the audit process including contesting the STA position in the first level of administrative courts.
-An Administrative Court hearing was held on May 16, 2019.
 On May 29, 2019, the Administrative Court issued its ruling in favor of Datawatch AB.
-On July 4, 2019, the STA filed an appeal of the Administrative Court ruling with the Administrative Court of Appeal, or the Court of Appeals, in Stockholm, effectively continuing to assert that the assessments are in fact appropriate.
-In late September 2019, the Company submitted its filing in response to the STA appeal with the Court of Appeals.
-On October 10, 2019, the STA filed an answer to the Company's defrayment, and on January 31, 2020, the Company filed a second submission to the Court.
-The Court of Appeals held a hearing regarding this matter on February 20, 2020.
-The Company continues to contest the assessment through the appeals process and no rulings have been issued by the Court of Appeals relative to the claims of the STA and the Company's response as of this point.
-The Company has determined that these events do not cause a change in the assessment of uncertain tax positions.
+On July 4, 2019, the STA filed an appeal of the Administrative Court ruling with the Administrative Court of Appeals in Stockholm, effectively continuing to assert that the assessments are in fact appropriate.
+After relevant submissions by the Company and the STA, the Court of Appeals held a hearing on February 20, 2020.